dmi3y/mega-gallery/README.md

 ## Like it?

-You have chance to encourage development.
-Here is [whishlist](http://www.amazon.com/gp/registry/wishlist/21E66K8CCFMBD/ref=cm_wl_huc_view).
+You always have chance to encourage development, by opening tickets, helping with wiki, rasing pull requests, or by simply fulfilling my [whishes](http://www.amazon.com/gp/registry/wishlist/21E66K8CCFMBD/ref=cm_wl_huc_view).

 ## Changelog